-- The Fulbright grant is a partial non-renewable grant that provides a monthly maintenance allowance towards living expenses and university fees, roundtrip airfare, and limited health and accident insurance.
-The amount of this allowance depends on the Foundation's budget for each year and on the Fulbright Committee's recommendation but cannot exceed the amount of US $ 2,500 / month.
+- The Fulbright grant is non-renewable grant that provides a monthly maintenance allowance towards living expenses for the minimum duration of your grant period (three months), roundtrip airfare, and limited health and accident insurance.
+The amount of this allowance depends on the Foundation’s budget for each year and on the Fulbright committee's recommendation and cannot exceed the amount of U.S. $2,500/month.

 - Round trip travel allowance according to Fulbright Travel Policies & Regulations.

 - Limited health and accident insurance (for grantee only).
-All participants will receive the Department of State's health insurance coverage (A+SPE) with a max. benefit of $100,000 per sickness or per injury and with $25 co-pay per medical visit, $75 co-pay per emergency entry or hospitalization for the duration of the program.
+All participants will receive the Department of State's health insurance coverage (A+SPE) of $100,000 per illness or per injury with co-pays of $25 per medical visit and $75 for hospitalizations or emergency entries for the duration of the program.
 Pre-existing conditions are not covered.
 In a few exceptional cases, the host institution obliges the Visiting Scholar to buy the university insurance program.

 - Fulbright Certificate of Award.

 - J-1 Exchange Visitor Visa sponsorship.